jstritch/easy-git-annex/README.md

 Any method is capable of throwing an Error.
 Any command that doesn't throw may return an exitCode indicating failure.
-Application design must account for these situations.
+Application design must account for these eventualities.

 Type predicates and helper functions may be used to parse command responses.
 Some git-annex commands offer the ability to generate progress messages in JSON.